Medical Policy: 01.01.16

 The use of low-load prolonged stretch (LLPS) splinting devices are proven for improvement of range of motion after surgery or injury when physical therapy alone has not been effective.
 The use is limited to joints of the knee, elbow, toe, finger, and wrist.
 Use in other joints has not been proven at this time.
 Use prophylactically has not been proven at this time.
 Success in use with chronic or long-term fixed contractures has not been proven at this time.

-Low-load prolonged stretch (LLPS) will be considered medically necessary for those with contractures of the following joints, caused by injury or joint stiffness of the following joints:
+Low-load prolonged stretch (LLPS) will be considered medically necessary for those with contractures of the following joints, caused by injury or joint stiffness (not due to the indications found in the investigational list) of the following joints:

 There is no evidence that prolonged use of dynamic splinting devices past four months has been any more effective in long-term outcomes.